 Bamboo flooring is an increasingly popular option, a lot of people see this as an alternative to hardwood flooring yet relatively inexpensive.
 Let’s take a closer look at this type of flooring and find out if this option will suit you.

 First, bamboo floors are made of a certain type of grass.
 It has an exotic and elegant look which makes it an appealing flooring option for many.
-However, just as hardwood floors have their pros and cons, bamboo flooring has its positive things, a lot of advantages and some vulnerabilities, therefore it is important to understand before making a choice.
+However, just as hardwood floors have their pros and cons, it has its positive things, a lot of advantages and some vulnerabilities, therefore it is important to understand before making a choice.

 Advantages of bamboo flooring

 - First off, it is environmentally friendly, bamboo flooring is equal to natural flooring.
 Bamboo is a highly renewable resource.
-It grows much faster than any other trees and reaches maturity in 3 years or so.
+It grows much faster than any other tree and reaches maturity in 3 years or so.

 - Bamboo is relatively easy to maintain.
 All you have to do is sweep and vacuum it regularly.
 You can also use a damp mop or clean it with a non-wax, non-alkaline bamboo floor cleanser.